dgraph-io/dgraph/wiki/content/graphql/queries/geolocation.md

 In Dgraph, a predicate which has geo-type can store data for a `Point`, a `Polygon` or a `MultiPolygon`.

 {{% notice "note" %}}
-since GraphQL is strongly typed, a field inside a `type` can only store one type of data.
+Because GraphQL is strongly typed, a field inside a `type` can only store one type of data.
 {{% /notice %}}

 ### Point